All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 A medication that costs $200 to $400 per month but reduces your risk of developing type 2 diabetes, helps you avoid knee replacement surgery, lowers your blood pressure enough to reduce other medications, or prevents a cardiovascular event can easily pay for itself over time.

-There is also the quality of life factor, which does not show up in financial calculations.
+There's also the quality of life factor, which doesn't show up in financial calculations.
 Patients who achieve significant weight loss report improvements in energy, mobility, confidence, sleep quality, and mental health.
-These benefits are real and meaningful, even if they are hard to put a dollar figure on.
+These benefits are real and meaningful, even if they're hard to put a dollar figure on.

-That said, semaglutide is not right for everyone, and cost is a legitimate factor in that decision.
+But semaglutide isn't right for everyone, and cost is a legitimate factor in that decision.
 If $200 to $400 per month would cause financial stress that affects other areas of your health (like buying nutritious food or keeping up with other medications), that matters.
 Your physician should discuss cost openly as part of the treatment decision.

 The Future of Semaglutide Pricing